apache/flink/docs/ops/upgrading.md

 2. Resume your jobs under Flink 1.2.x from the previously taken savepoints.

 Besides those two fundamental steps, some additional steps can be required that depend on the way you want to change the Flink version.
-In this guide we differentiate two approaches to upgrade from Flink 1.1.x to 1.2.x: **inplace** upgrade and **shadow copy** upgrade.
+In this guide we differentiate two approaches to upgrade from Flink 1.1.x to 1.2.x: **in-place** upgrade and **shadow copy** upgrade.

-For **inplace** update, after taking savepoints, you need to:
+For **in-place** update, after taking savepoints, you need to:

   1. Stop/cancel all running jobs.
   2. Shutdown the cluster that runs Flink 1.1.x.